History of Belfast: Middle Ages

-During the Tudor conquest of Ireland (1529-1603), the castle was rebuilt yet again, then fortified in 1552 by the Lord Deputy of Ireland, Sir James Croft, during the reign of Edward VI.
-Croft put this new incarnation of the castle under the command of Hugh Mac Neil Og, who was loyal to the English crown.
-Mac Neil Og was killed by Scottish raiders in 1555, and Belfast Castle was given to Randolphus Lane.
-Until the late 16th century most of the land surrounding Belfast was in the hands of the O'Neill clan, led by Brian McPhelim O'Neill.
-In 1571, during the Enterprise of Ulster, this land was granted to Sir Thomas Smith by Queen Elizabeth I. Over time, Smith would fail fulfill the requirements of his grant by not subduing the area and the land later reverted to the Crown under James I. The 1st Earl of Essex pledged to Elizabeth that he would conquer parts of Ulster at his own expense.
+During the Tudor conquest of Ireland, which began in the 1530s, Belfast Castle "became of increasing interest to the English authorities in Ireland".
+The castle was fortified in 1552 by the English Lord Deputy of Ireland, Sir James Croft, during the reign of Edward VI.
+Croft put this castle under the command of Hugh Mac Neil Óg, who was loyal to the English Crown.
+Mac Neil Óg was killed by Scottish raiders in 1555, and Belfast Castle was given to Randolphus Lane.

+Documents from 1568 relate to negotiations between Brian McPhelim O'Neill and the English Lord Deputy for building a bridge over the ford, following the surrender and regrant of the "castle and manor of Belfast".
+It seems that by 1571, McPhelim O'Neill jointly held Belfast Castle with the English.
+He wrote to Elizabeth I from Belfast in July 1571, suggesting that the Crown maintain a small garrison in Belfast together with his own forces.
+By the following year, however, O'Neill had learnt that the queen had approved a plantation (colonization) of his territory, including Belfast.

+In 1571, during this Enterprise of Ulster, the Clannaboy O'Neill land was granted to Sir Thomas Smith by Elizabeth I. Smith would fail fulfill the requirements of his grant by not subduing the area and the land later reverted to the Crown under James I.

+The Earl of Essex pledged to Elizabeth that he would conquer parts of Ulster at his own expense.
 In 1573, he set out on his expedition from Liverpool, only to have his convoy get caught in a storm off the coast of Ireland and disperse.
 Lord Essex was forced to spend the winter in Belfast.
-In October 1574, Essex lured Sir Brian MacPhelim and his entourage (including his wife) under the pretense of negotiations and a feast in MacPhelim's honour at Belfast Castle.
+In October 1574, Essex lured Sir Brian McPhelim and his entourage (including his wife) under the pretense of negotiations and a feast in McPhelim's honour at Belfast Castle.
 Essex then had MacPhelim's retainers killed and took MacPhelim, his wife and his brother into custody, sending them to Dublin where they were later executed.
 In 1597, during the Nine Years' War, the English garrison posted at Belfast Castle was captured and killed by Ulster rebels.
 The castle, village and surrounding Lagan Valley were all devastated during the rebellion.